Home > NLP Exercises > Belief Changing Exercises > NLP Exercise - The NLP Belief Creator

 There are a couple of things that may make this difficult and these are as follows:

 1) The image will not move from the left to the right or visa versa.
+In other words the image won't move across your mid line.

 This seems to be a general problem.